 Recognizing the need for this information, the legislature mandated that a report be presented biennially to the legislature listing all tax exemption devices and their fiscal effects.
-The first report was presented in 1975 and this is the 17th report compiled by the Department of Revenue.
+First presented in 1975, this is the 18th report compiled by the Department of Revenue.